RushikesH-Bakshi/Parkinsons-Disease-Prediction/README.md

 # Parkinsons-Disease-Prediction
-A model predicting the patient's infection status of Parkinson's Disease
+This data science projects aims to predict the presence of Parkinson's disease in the individuals.